Presumptuousness Leads to Dishonor

 20 As we have learned, wisdom is indeed with the modest ones.
 What, though, if you find that you have inclinations toward immodesty or presumptuousness?
 Do not be discouraged.
 Instead, follow the example of David, who prayed: “From presumptuous acts hold your servant back; do not let them dominate me.”
 (Psalm 19:13) By imitating the faith of men like Paul, Gideon, and—above everyone else—Jesus Christ, we will personally come to experience the truth of the words: “Wisdom is with the modest ones.”—Proverbs 11:2.

-The Greek word translated “subordinates” can refer to a slave who rowed in the lower bank of oars on a large ship.
+a The Greek word translated “subordinates” can refer to a slave who rowed in the lower bank of oars on a large ship.
 In contrast, “stewards” might be entrusted with more responsibilities, perhaps caring for an estate.
 Nonetheless, in the eyes of most masters, the steward was as much in servitude as the galley slave.

-Gideon’s discretion and caution should not be misinterpreted as a sign of cowardice.
+b Gideon’s discretion and caution should not be misinterpreted as a sign of cowardice.
 On the contrary, his courage is confirmed by Hebrews 11:32-38, which includes Gideon among those who “were made powerful” and who “became valiant in war.”